lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/command-args.md

 > <i class="fa fa-info-circle"></i> **Tip:** In Ruby code, it's common to put a ? on the end when naming methods that return true or false.
 You'll see this a lot in Ares code, like `enactor.is_approved?`.

-## Adding a Switch
+## Try It! - Adding a Switch

 The tinker command doesn't have any switches and arguments by default, but we can add some.

 Let's try a switch first.
-Edit the tinker code as shown and save it.
+Edit the tinker handle method as shown and save it.

     def handle
        if (cmd.switch_is?("one"))